Hugh Wardell-Yerburgh: Early life

 Wardell-Yerburgh was the younger son of Geoffrey Bassett Wardell-Yerburgh, by his marriage in 1935 to Elizabeth Alis Georgina Kenyon, a daughter of G. L. T. Kenyon, a grandson of Lloyd Kenyon, 3rd Baron Kenyon.
 He had an older brother, Oswald Kenyon Wardell-Yerburgh (born 1936).
 They were grandsons of Oswald Wardell-Yerburgh (1858–1913).

 When Wardell-Yerburgh was a small boy, the family lived at Carlingford House, East Harptree, near to his grandmother, Edith Wardell-Yerburgh.
 On 15 February 1944, when he was six, his father died, leaving an estate valued at £27,227.
 He was brought up by his mother, who went to live at Meadow View, Westbury, Wiltshire.
 He was educated at Ravenscroft School, Eton College, and Bristol University, where he took a degree in aeronautical engineering.
 For his National Service, he served for eighteen months in the Royal Artillery.

 Career

 A successful oarsman at Eton and Bristol, in 1964 Wardell-Yerburgh rowed for Great Britain in the Coxless Fours at the 1964 Summer Olympics in Tokyo, gaining a Silver medal.
 From 1966 to 1968, he returned to Eton as a schoolmaster.

-In 1968 he won the Diamond Challenge Sculls at Henley Royal Regatta.
+In 1968 he won the Diamond Challenge Sculls (the premier singles sculls event) at the Henley Royal Regatta, rowing for the Eton Vikings.
 The same year, he joined Plessey as a Senior Radar Systems Analyst.